 Entrepreneur and a long time expat himself – Garry has been creating expat friendly city guides for a while now.
-The last city on his list is Valencia.
+The latest city on his list is Valencia.
 We wanted to know a little more about him and what is his opinion about Valencia.

 Garry where are you originally from?

 I was born in Gosport, Hampshire in England.
 When I was 10 months old, my family moved to Scotland.
 From 4 years of age our home was in Somerset, back in England.
 At 7 years we were living in Cornwall and 3 years later in Norfolk.
 Following school I moved to London and 3 years after that, became an expat in Germany.